7 Financial Moves to Make in Your 20s

 1. Live Within Your Means: This seems terribly obvious, but for many, it isn’t.
 I know.
 I spent the first three years of my 20s engaged in instant gratification, using my credit cards so that I didn’t have to limit myself on food, clothes or fun.
 Cleaning up that mess took almost the rest of my 20s (until I was 27), and set me back some.
 Start now to live on a budget that allows your outflows to remain smaller than your inflows.

 2. Pay Down Debt: The average college student has $4,138 in credit card debt, according to Sallie Mae.
 This doesn’t include car loans, student loans and other debts.
 If you have debt, work now to begin paying it off.
-(Here are 25 tips on paying down your debt)
+(Here are 25 tips to help you pay down debt)

 3. Develop a Savings Habit: If you haven’t been saving money since high school (I have my seven-year-old son saving part of his allowance now), your 20s is a good time to develop a savings habit.
 Consider the money that goes into a savings account an essential part of your budget (tip: you can even make it automatic by diverting a monthly amount into savings).
 Start with an emergency fund and go from there.